 The screams of the dying wadded his ears, echoes of the inhuman shriek.

 He pawed at the collar, desperately fighting to dispel the barrier between him and his magic.
 The metal grew hotter.
-He had to win free.
+He had to win free of it.
 They’d all die without him to fight back, to save them.
 There had to be a way.
 There just had to.